 What are the Trade Agreements in Bolivia?

-Bolivia is a member of various trade agreements that help it to stimulate the business and economic growth of the country.
+Bolivia is a member of various trade agreements that help to stimulate the business and economic growth of the country.

 World Trade Organization